Super Mario Advance

 It's the Legend of Zelda jingle for picking up an item!
 Possibly used as a test track?

-Before the intro of the Chinese version of the game, there is a small note.
-It appears for about 3 seconds before the intro starts.
+Before the intro of the Chinese version of the game, there is a small note that appears for about 3 seconds before the intro starts.

 Game Select Screen